-Dr. Sean Mullen is an Assistant Professor who works in the Department of Kinesiology & Community Health at the University of Illinois at Urbana-Champaign.
+Dr. Sean Mullen is an Associate Professor who has worked for the Department of Kinesiology & Community Health at the University of Illinois at Urbana-Champaign for the past 8 years.
 His research employs a social neuroscience perspective to understand the antecedents and outcomes of regular exercise participation.
 For details about Dr. Mullen’s educational background and training, visit his personal website.

-Sean is interested in developing evidence-based technologies and methods for improving exercise adherence and cognitive functioning.
-He is also studying mind-body training and the combined effects of aerobic exercise with adjuvant training approaches for optimizing well-being, such as thermotherapy (e.g., sauna, steam-room).
+Dr. Mullen’s research team is currently developing evidence-based technologies and methods for improving exercise adherence and cognitive functioning.
+He is also studying the combined effects of aerobic exercise with thermotherapy (e.g., sauna, steam-room) on improving neurovasculaturization, endothelial functioning and hypertension.

 Sean is currently accepting applications from graduate students with interests in any of the following: